 No. There is a separate form and process for paid workers to seek an Authority as a Lay Minister

-The Safe Ministry Check for licensed clergy and Authorised Lay Minister Applicants are managed by the Registry and PSU, not the local parish.
+The Safe Ministry Check for licensed clergy and Authorised Lay Minister Applicants are managed by the Registry and OSM, not the local parish.

 The Ordinance states that churches and organisations need to be compliant by January 1st 2021.

 This date may be varied by Standing Committee.

 Yes, all SRE teachers whether teaching infants, primary or high school will be required to undertake a Safe Ministry Assessment and the relevant Safe Ministry Check.

 Legal advice is that churches should store completed SMC forms and any references connected to those forms indefinitely.

 For this reason we strongly recommend storing them electronically.